anttispitkanen/homepage-content/projects.md

 <a href="https://trebus.herokuapp.com/" target="_blank">Live</a>
 <a href="https://github.com/anttispitkanen/trebus" target="_blank">Source</a>

-### Wikipedia game

-A Node script that plays the Wikipedia game of finding the article about Philosophy.
-Implemented in Finnish and English.

-<a href="https://github.com/anttispitkanen/wikipedia-game" target="_blank">Source</a>

 ### anttipitkanen.com

 This website is built with Create React App and hosted statically on GitHub pages.
 What makes it a bit different is that is uses another GitHub repo for managing all the text and image content.
 See the source for more info.